‘we’, ‘us’, ‘our’ – the Trustees of the National Heritage Memorial Fund (who administer the National Lottery Heritage Fund).

-8. You must give us any progress reports, financial or other information and records we may need from time to time on the Grant, the Property (if any), the Approved Purposes (and achieving them) and the Approved Usage.
+8. You must give us any progress reports and financial or other information and records we may need from time to time on the Grant, the Property, the Approved Purposes (and achieving them) and the Approved Usage.

 9. You must allow us (or anyone we authorise) to have any access we may need to:

 - inspect the Property and any work to it;